-In keeping with the vision of Union's founders that Union students should be equipped by their education to "respond to the claims of the world" with "intellectual and academic excellence, social justice, and compassionate wisdom".
-Union's curricula for all programs intentionally engage unjust disparities in society based on gender, race, class, sexuality, religion and other divisive or marginalizing forces.
+In keeping with the vision of Union's founders, Union students should be equipped by their education to "respond to the claims of the world" with "intellectual and academic excellence, social justice, and compassionate wisdom".
+Union's curricula intentionally engage unjust disparities in society based on gender, race, class, sexuality, religion and other divisive or marginalizing forces.
+The goal is to cultivate the ability to respond to these disparities with analytic rigor, historical consciousness, sensitivity to tradition, and equanimity and compassion.
+Student academic progress is assessed based on program objectives as refined by particular courses taken in certain fields of study.